kevinkawchak/Generative-AI-Drug-Synthesis/README.md

 ## Medical Quantum Machine Learning
 Quantum machine learning is expected to be the primary application of quantum computing.
-Exact expectation values, pure quantum states, and efficient differentiation methods allow for quantum algorithms to be implemented into existing Healthcare ML workflows.
+Exact expectation values, pure quantum states, and efficient differentiation methods allow for quantum algorithm implementations into existing Healthcare ML workflows.

 The resources in this repository represent a collection of medical and quantum machine learning algorithm prototypings, parameter studies, and efficiency tests using GPUs and CPUs.